knaaptime/seg_networks/paper/introduction.md

 interactions.

-One particular topic where a full understanding of space would provide significant benefits is segregation analysis.
-Racial residential segregation is a longstanding topic of focus across the disciplines of urban social science.
+One particular topic where a full understanding of space would provide significant benefits is segregation analysis, a longstanding topic of focus across the disciplines of urban social science.
 Classically, segregation indices are calculated based on areal groupings (e.g. counties or census tracts), with more recent research exploring ways that spatial relationships can enter the equation.
 Spatial segregation measures embody the notion that proximity to one's neighbors is a better specification of residential segregation than simply who resides together inside the same arbitrarily-drawn polygon.
 Thus, they expand the notion of "who is nearby" to include those who are geographically close to each polygon rather than a binary inside/outside distinction.
 Yet spatial segregation measures often resort to crude measurements of proximity, such as the euclidean distance between observations, given the complexity and data requirements of calculating more theoretically-appropriate measures, such as distance along the pedestrian travel network.

 <!-- Question -->